hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 there is a valuable lesson to be learned from the authors who dreamt them up.
 I mean, seriously, can you imagine Robin taking off and fighting crime without Batman?
-Or how much more time it would have taken for Luke Skywalker to use the "Force" without master Yoda.
+Or how much more time it would have taken for Luke Skywalker to use the Force without master Yoda.
 I think you see where I am going with this.
 As much as I would love to delve into the specifics of each duo, we will have to save that for another time!
 Instead, this is meant to be a discussion of why baking mentorship into